-In this unit students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical and theory activities students explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
-Students investigate the role and function of the main structures in each system and how they respond to physical activity, sport and exercise.
+In this unit, students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
+Through practical and theoretical activities students explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
+Students investigate the role and function of the main structures in each system and how they respond to physical activity, sport, and exercise.
 They identify and discuss various cardiorespiratory illnesses and investigate the relationship between illness prevention and exercise.
-They explore how the capacity and functioning of each system acts as an enabler or barrier to movement and participation in physical activity.

-Using a contemporary approach, students evaluate the social, cultural and environmental influences on movement.
-They consider the implications of the use of legal and illegal practices to improve the performance of the musculoskeletal and cardiorespiratory systems, evaluating perceived benefits and describing potential harms.
-They also recommend and implement strategies to minimise the risk of illness or injury to each system.
+They explore how the capacity and functioning of each system act as an enabler or barrier to movement and participation in physical activity.
+They consider the implications of the use of legal and prohibited practices to improve the performance of the musculoskeletal and cardiorespiratory systems, evaluating perceived benefits and describing potential harms.
+They also recommend and implement strategies to minimise the risk of illness or injury to each system, as well as ways in which injuries could be rehabilitated.

-Physical activity, sport and society
+Physical activity, sport, exercise, and society

-This unit develops students' understanding of physical activity, sport and society from a participatory perspective.
+This unit develops students' understanding of physical activity, sport, and society from a participatory perspective.
 Through a series of practical activities, students experience and explore different types of physical activity promoted in their own and different population groups.
-They gain an appreciation of the level of physical activity required for health benefits.
 Students investigate how participation in physical activity varies across the lifespan.
-They explore a range of factors that influence and facilitate participation in regular physical activity.
-They collect data to determine perceived enablers of and barriers to physical activity and the ways in which opportunities for participation in physical activity can be extended in various communities, social, cultural and environmental contexts.
-Students investigate individual and populationbased consequences of physical inactivity and sedentary behaviour.
-They then create and participate in an activity plan that meets the physical activity and sedentary behaviour guidelines relevant to the particular population group being studied.
+They explore a range of factors and data that influence and facilitate participation in regular physical activity and investigate how these enablers and barriers impact various individuals and populations.
 Students apply various methods to assess physical activity and sedentary behaviour levels at the individual and population level, and analyse the data in relation to physical activity and sedentary behaviour guidelines.
-Students study and apply the socialecological model and/ or the Youth Physical Activity Promotion Model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.
+Students study and apply the socioecological model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.